 Where schools wish to install solar PV systems, SEAI will support primary schools up to 2kWp systems and secondary schools up to 4kWp systems.
-Installs outside of this range are not supported under the Communities programme.
+Installations outside of this range are not supported.

 Energy Efficiency measures undertaken on schools are unique, primarily due to the low annual occupancy hours and nature of occupants.
 Typically, 60-70% of energy consumption in a school is expended on heating demand, with 30-40% on electrical demand (lighting and services).
-SEAI welcome schools as part of Communities Energy Grant applications, and all measures will be considered during the application process.
-However, SEAI and our partners in the Department of Education note that the following are considered the optimum energy efficiency measures for schools.
+SEAI welcomes schools as part of CEG applications, and all measures will be considered during the application process.
+However, SEAI and our partners in the Department of Education and Skills note that the following are considered the optimum energy efficiency measures for schools.

-- Building insulation including cavity wall insulation, dry lining, external insulation, attic insulation, roof insulation. - Other building fabric measures including doors and windows, where a case exists for upgrading - Mechanical system upgrades including renewable heating solutions, heat pumps, zoning of heating system, classroom level heating control, pipe insulation, heating controls, water conservation - Building Management System (BMS)
+- Building insulation including cavity wall insulation, dry lining, external insulation, attic insulation, and roof insulation. - Other building fabric measures including doors and windows, where a case exists for upgrading.

+- Mechanical system upgrades including renewable heating solutions, heat pumps, zoning of heating system, classroom level heating control, pipe insulation, heating controls, and water conservation. - Building Management System (BMS)